CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/index.rst

 *	Utility function – this is a mathematical expression of the goal (or goals) of the experiment that is used to guide the selection of new input combinations, based on the prior information before the start of the experiment and during the running of the experiment.
 The utility function can be based on a single goal or multiple competing goals, and can be either static throughout the experiment or evolving as different goals change in importance over the course of the experiment.
 Common choices of goals for the experiment are:

-#.	refining the region of interest,
+#.	exploring the region of interest,

 #. improving the precision (or reducing the uncertainty) in the estimation of model parameters,

 #.	improving the precision of prediction for new observations in the design region,

 #. quantifying the discrepancy between the model and data, or

 #.	optimizing the value of responses of interest.